Gogorenascence/billing-notes/ICDLog.md

 S43.401A unspecified sprain of the right shoulder joint during an initial encounter

 S22.42XA Multiple fractures of ribs, left side, initial encounter for closed fracture

+S82.291A Other fracture of shaft of right tibia, initial encounter for closed fracture S83.512A  Sprain of anterior cruciate ligament of left knee, initial encounter